Inovesa/Lisa/README.md

 For detailed help on methods see the python help or docstrings.

 #### SimplePlotter
-Each Dataset in the inovesa generated h5 files is a possible plott.
+Each Dataset in the Inovesa generated h5 files is a possible plot.
 Just call the corresponding function.

 Plots for data with multiple axes expect a period as parameter.
 If this is omitted a meshplot is done.
 The period is used to generate a slice in the time axis.